|

 In the United States all diclofenac (Voltaren) formulations are classified as Rx-only.

-In several countries diclofenac is available without a prescription and can be purchased over the counter (OTC).
-Non-prescription diclofenac preparations are licensed in New Zealand, Australia, Sweden, Switzerland, Germany, South Africa. |
+In several countries diclofenac is available over-the-counter (OTC).
+OTC preparations are licensed in New Zealand, Australia, Sweden, Switzerland, Germany, South Africa.

 Pharmacological characteristics

-- Onset of action: Potassium salt (Cataflam) is more rapid than sodium
+- Onset of action: Potassium salt (Cataflam) is more rapid than sodium salt (Voltaren) because it dissolves in the stomach instead of the duodenum.

 - Metabolism: Hepatic to several metabolites